Please always discuss any health and feeding concerns directly with your pediatrician.

 - Struggles to get objects out of reach

 FOOD: When your child has reached these milestones you may consult with your child’s doctor about starting your baby on solids.
-Iron-fortified cereals, like Earth’s Best Organic® Banana Oatmeal Infant Cereal are a good first choice.
+Iron-fortified cereals, like Earth’s Best Organic® Oatmeal Infant Cereal are a good first choice.

 - Able to hold head steady when standing or sitting up